In Depth Baby Product Reviews Led by a Pediatrician

 Comfort

+Several factors contribute to comfort, including the availability of multiple flange sizes (because every boob is different), and the presence of adjustable suction and pump settings.
 Every mom's unique anatomy and sensitivity play a role in the comfort equation.
-Therefore, our goal with this metric was to identify the key components we believe increase the likelihood of a comfortable experience for a wide range of users.
+Therefore, my goal is to identify the key components that I believe increase the likelihood of a comfortable experience for a wide range of users based on feedback from real moms who've been there and pumped that.

 The Momcozy S9 had some of the softest silicone flanges in the group, but the fit wasn't as fantastic for our testers, though they did enjoy it for comfort overall.